TheStig294/100-more-randomats-pack-1/README.md

 - Icy dead people
 - What's this one?
 Oh, it's the freeze randomat...
 - This is a new one!
 Wait, it's a freeze randomat...
+- Bing Chilling
-- There are more than 16 different freeze randomat names
+- There are more than 17 different freeze randomat names

 ## Ban an Event!
 Presents 5 randomats, one of which to be banned by vote.
 Randomat is banned until this is triggered again.\